tallen-hashicorp/vault-tf-approle-testing/README.md

 ```

 ## Running Terraform
-Now we can test this via terraform, first copy `terraform.tfvars.example` to `terraform.tfvars`
+To test the setup using Terraform, follow these steps:

+First, copy the example `terraform.tfvars` file to create your own configuration file:

 ```bash
 cp terraform.tfvars.example terraform.tfvars
 ```

-now update `terraform.tfvars` to include your `role_id`, `secret_id` and `vault_url` from before.
-After this run terraform
+Next, update the `terraform.tfvars` file with your `role_id`, `secret_id`, and `vault_url` obtained earlier.
+These values are essential for authenticating with Vault.

+After updating the `terraform.tfvars` file, initialize the Terraform configuration and apply the changes:

 ```bash
 terraform init
 terraform apply
 ```

+Terraform will apply the configuration and create the necessary resources in Vault.

-the output will be masked as its a sensitvie value, you can use the follwoing if you wish to double check it exists
+As the output will contain sensitive information such as tokens, it will be masked.
+If you wish to verify that the output exists, you can use the following command to display the Terraform state in JSON format:

 ```bash
 terraform show -json
 ```

+This will display the Terraform state in JSON format, allowing you to confirm the creation of resources.